nzoschke/gofaas/docs/traces-logs.md

 ## Summary

-When building an app with Go, Lambda, CloudWatch Logs and X-Ray we can:
+When building an app with Go, API Gateway, Lambda, CloudWatch Logs and X-Ray we can:

 - See internal AWS service traces
 - Add traces of function AWS API calls
 - Add traces of function HTTP calls
 - Visualize function flow and errors
-- Collect, tail and search function logs
+- Collect, tail and search request and function logs

 We don't have to: